dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 expression is not a static member invocation.
 This case is described in a section below.*

-Otherwise, an error occurs if _M_ is empty or _M_ contains more than one member.
+Otherwise *(when `C` does not declare such a constructor)*, an error occurs if _M_ is empty or _M_ contains more than one member.

-Otherwise, assume that _M_ contains exactly one element which is an extension `E` that declares a static member named `m`.
+Otherwise *(when no error occurred)*, assume that _M_ contains exactly one element which is an extension `E` that declares a static member named `m`.
 The invocation is then treated as `E.m()` *(this is an explicitly resolved invocation, which is specified above)*.

-Otherwise, _M_ will contain exactly one element which is a constructor named `C.m`.
+Otherwise *(when `E` does not declare such a static member)*, _M_ will contain exactly one element which is a constructor named `C.m`.
 This is not a static member invocation, and it is specified in a section below.

-In addition to these rules for invocations of static members of a class or an extension, a corresponding set of rules exist for the following: An enumerated declaration *(`enum ...`)*, a mixin class, a mixin, and an extension type.
-They only differ by being concerned with a different kind of declaration.
+In addition to these rules for invocations of static members of an extension or a class, a corresponding set of rules exist for an extension and the following: An enumerated declaration *(`enum ...`)*, a mixin class, a mixin, and an extension type.
+They only differ by being concerned with a different kind of on-declaration.

 In addition to the member invocations specified above, it is also possible to invoke a static member of the enclosing declaration based on lexical lookup.
 This case is applicable when an expression in a class, enum, mixin or extension type resolves to an invocation of a static member of the enclosing declaration.
-It will never invoke a static member of an extension which is not the enclosing declaration.

-*In other words, there is nothing new in this case.*
+*This invocation will never invoke a static member of an extension which is not the enclosing declaration.
+In other words, there is nothing new in this case.*

 #### The instantiated constructor return type of an extension